Supergirl (comic book): Supergirl: Woman of Tomorrow (2021–2022)

 Supergirl: Woman of Tomorrow is an eight-issue miniseries by writer Tom King and artist Bilquis Evely which started in June 2021.
 It focuses on Kara Zor-El's quest in space, aided by Krypto, and is told from the perspective of the new character Ruthye Marye Knoll, an alien girl that Kara meets who is looking for justice for her father's death at the hands of Krem of the Yellow Hills.
 The last issue in the series was released in February 2022.
 Susana Polo at Polygon commented that "with the final issue of Supergirl: Woman of Tomorrow I can definitively say this book slaps front to back, applying Sandman vibes to space adventure starring Supergirl and a plucky young space child.
 The best thing Tom King's done since Mister Miracle and Bilquis Evely just dropping mics on every dang page".
 Supergirl: Woman of Tomorrow was nominated for the 2022 "Best Limited Series" Eisner Award.

-The miniseries is being adapted into a feature film, simply called Supergirl, from DC Studios, with Craig Gillespie directing from a screenplay by Ana Nogueira.
+The miniseries was adapted into a feature film, simply called Supergirl and originally titled Supergirl: Woman of Tomorrow, from DC Studios, with Craig Gillespie directing from a screenplay by Ana Nogueira.
 Milly Alcock portrays the titular character.
-The film is scheduled to be released on June 26, 2026.
+The film was released on June 26, 2026.
 King's original pitch for the comic's story was a team-up between Supergirl and the character Lobo in which they would take on similar roles to the characters Mattie Ross and Rooster Cogburn, respectively, from the novel True Grit (1968).
-While Lobo does not appear in the Woman of Tomorrow comic, the role is set to be portrayed by Jason Momoa in the DCU film adaptation.
+While Lobo does not appear in the Woman of Tomorrow comic, the role is portrayed by Jason Momoa in the DCU film adaptation.

 Volume 8 (2025–present)

 In May 2025, a new Supergirl series was launched under the DC All In line, written and drawn by Sophie Campbell.
-Her arc now brings back pre-Crisis aspects and characters from her Bronze and Silver Age in DC Comics.
+Her arc now brings back pre-Crisis aspects and characters from her Silver and Bronze Age in DC Comics.
 Protecting both Metropolis and the Bottle City of Kandor as Supergirl, Kara decides to return to Midvale.
 There, she is shocked to find out that the Kandorian Lesla-Lar has taken over her place as both Supergirl and Linda Danvers to its citizens.
 Kara joins forces with Lena Luthor to defeat her.